-Today, we’re discussing the 10 best answers to “why should we hire you?”, tips to prepare the ideal answer, and the mistakes job seekers should avoid in their response.
+Today, we’re discussing the ten best answers to “why should we hire you?”, tips to prepare the ideal answer, and the mistakes job seekers should avoid in their responses.

 Top 10 Best Example Answers When a Hiring Manager Asks “Why Should We Hire You?”

 To help you learn from the examples we’ll showcase in this section, approach each one with the intended goal so you understand the message you’re conveying with each type of response.
 Qualified candidates that do thorough company research and review the job description closely before practicing the examples below can make the most of a great opportunity.

 Answer Example #1: Show you did your homework and reference qualifications from the job description